leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 Your body becomes blurred.
 For the duration, any creature has Disadvantage on attack rolls against you.
 An attacker is immune to this effect if it per-ceives you with Blindsight or Truesight.

 ---
+###### Darkness
+*Evocation*
+**Casting Time**: Action
+**Range**: 60 feet
+**Components**: V, M (bat fur and a piece of coal) **Duration**: Concentration, up to 10 minutes
+For the duration, magical Darkness spreads from a point within range and fills a 15-foot-radius Sphere.
+Darkvision can't see through it, and nonmagical light can't illuminate it.
+Alternatively, you cast the spell on an object that isn't being worn or carried, causing the Darkness to fill a 15-foot Emanation originating from that object.
+Covering that object with something opaque, such as a bowl or helm, blocks the Darkness.
+If any of this spell's area overlaps with an area of Bright Light or Dim Light created by a spell of level 2 or lower, that other spell is dispelled.

+---
 ###### Hold Person (enchantment, concentration)
 Choose a Humanoid that you can see within range.
 The target must succeed on a Wisdom saving throw or have the Paralyzed condition for the duration.
 At the end of each of its turns, the target repeats the save, ending the spell on itself on a success.
 ***Using a Higher-Level Spell Slot***.
 You can target one additional Humanoid for each spell slot level above 2.